Slim and Tex

 I find it hard to believe that a 1930's Western would kill off its series hero.
 On the other hand, I am far from being an expert on Westerns of this era.
 Still, my best guess is that Slim is wounded but alive.

 COSTUMES.
 Slim wears a cowboy hat, and high-heeled cowboy boots with spurs.
 This is traditional cowboy gear.
 But his shirt doesn't seem especially Western.
 Instead it has patch pockets and a uniform-like feel.
 It is fancy, but not too cowboy-like.
-He also wears plain trosers.
+He wears plain trousers.

 Slim is in the primary colors, yellow-red-blue: light yellow shirt, hat and gunbelt, yellow hair, red kerchief, blue trousers.